 What to consider before buying an acoustic guitar to play blues?

-As you are looking for a blues guitar this is something you should consider.
+As you are looking for a blues acoustic guitar this is something you should consider.

 What style of blues do you want to play?